 Smaller, budget-focused versions (around 13 inches diagonal) can serve as a great secondary display for note taking.

-The final category is a computer+pen tablet hybrid, which have a mobile operating system built-in: Windows, iOS or Android.
+The final category is a computer+pen+display hybrid, which have a mobile operating system built-in: Windows, iPadOS or Android.

-The Apple iPad, microsoft surface, and samsung galaxy tab are the most obvious instances.
-There are also some offerings from pen tablet manufacturers Wacom and Huion.
+The Microsoft Surface, Apple iPad, and Samsung Galaxy Tab are the most obvious instances.
+There are also some offerings from traditional pen tablet manufacturers: Wacom, XPPen and Huion.

 Which pen tablet is best for note taking?

-If you’re already using a good laptop or desktop, a pen tablet without computer may be the better choice.
+If you’re already have a good laptop or desktop, a traditional pen tablet with or without screen may be the better choice.

-Screen drawing tablets are not a preferred answer, it’s a bit cumbersome since you have to have a laptop and the tablet.
+Pen displays are not a preferred answer, it’s a bit cumbersome since you have to have both a laptop and the tablet.
 And then there’s also the cabling to think of which doesn’t make it a very elegant.

-If you have a budget and need the highest level of portability, Get a standalone pen tablet like ipad. more portable, more note taking functionality and more convenient in general than a wacom one would be for a on the go situation.
+If you have a budget and need the highest level of portability, Get a standalone pen tablet like ipad, which is more portable and convenient in general than a pen display (like wacom cintiq) would be for a on the go situation.

 What size of drawing tablet should I buy for note taking?